saboyle/LeavingCareWiki/Employment.md

 *

 Whatever age you are you can contact your local **Jobcentre Plus** for help.
-Just click on the magnifying glass and type in the name or postcode where you are to find the nearest one
+Just click on the magnifying glass and type in the town or postcode where you are to find the nearest one
 [https://www.totaljobs.com/careers-advice/job-centres/job-centres](https://www.totaljobs.com/careers-advice/job-centres/job-centres)

 *